NavigoLearn/RoadmapsMarkdown/operatingSystems/linux/tldr/TLDR.md

 2. **[Learn the Linux Command Line](/operatingSystems/linux/tldr/commandLine.md)**
 3. **[Package Management](/operatingSystems/linux/tldr/packageManagement.md)**

-... and you're done!
+...
+And you're done!
 You can now use Linux!
 Experiment around and have fun!

 More advanced topics will be covered in the [full version of this roadmap](/operatingSystems/linux/tldr/TLDR.md).
-Topics such as process management, file system architecture, and more will be covered there.
+Topics such as process management, file system architecture, networking, and more will be covered there.